frankiexyz/oncall-janitor/README.md

 # oncall-janitor
-Let the company speak your alerts!
+Let the computer speak your alerts!

 ```